mpv-player/mpv/DOCS/man/en/af.rst

     audio data.
 Keep in mind that the filter system might auto-insert actual conversion filters before or after this filter if needed.

     All parameters are optional.
-The ``in-`` variants restrict what the filter accepts as input.
-The ``out-`` variants change the audio format, without actually doing a conversion.
+The first 3 parameters restrict what the filter accepts as input.
+The ``out-`` parameters change the audio format, without actually doing a conversion.
 The data will be 'reinterpreted' by the filters or audio outputs following this filter.

     ``<format>``
         Force conversion to this format.
 Use ``--af=format=format=help`` to get a list of valid formats.
-The general form is 'sbe', where 's' denotes the sign (either 's' for signed or 'u' for unsigned), 'b' denotes the number of bits per sample (16, 24 or 32) and 'e' denotes the endian ('le' means little-endian, 'be' big-endian and leaving it away the endianness of the computer mpv is running on).
-Valid values (amongst others) are: 's16le', 'u32be' and 'u24'.
-Exceptions to this rule that are also valid format specifiers: u8, s8, floatle, floatbe, float, mpeg2, and ac3.

     ``<srate>``
         Force conversion to a specific sample rate.
 The rate is an integer,